 I’ve been there, and in hindsight, I say just scratch the itch.
 If you want nothing more than to check the box, do it quickly.
 Get a taste.
 Celebrate the win.
 Then brace yourself... because once the novelty wears off, you will be left feeling hollow and disappointed.
 So what next?

 Right pond, right time

-As you discover and hone your signature strengths, picking the right pond becomes more important.
+As you hone your signature strengths, picking the right pond becomes more important.
 You want to be in a place where your strengths are highly valued, and where the DNA matches yours.
 There are plenty of capable people who get organ-rejected by companies because of a culture clash.

 A company does deep research on you, why wouldn’t you do the same?
 You used to get rewarded for saying yes, but disproportionate rewards now come from saying no.

 Get clear on how decisions are made, figure out the profiles who thrive vs. flounder, and talk to some former employees to get the unfiltered truth.
 Some examples of questions to ask, inspired by this post: